FactionMaster/FactionMaster/README.md

 * If you wish to use FactionMaster on more than one server at a time, please modify the ``config.yml`` after starting your server for the first time with FactionMaster on it and change the ``PROVIDER: "SQLITE"`` with MYSQL.
 Enter your database connection details and restart your server.

 ## Use resource pack
+You have two ways to use the images under the Master faction
+  * Define the path to your resource pack directly in the config file with the line : ``resource-pack-path``
+  * Use a .zip of a trusted FactionMaster resource_pack directly in the server folder and configure it by hand.
     * Download factionMaster texture pack available [here](https://github.com/FactionMaster/FactionMaster/tree/stable/resource_pack)
     * Install it on your server as a mandatory Texture pack
     * Put the line : active-image to true in ``config.yml`` file
     * Stop and start your server

 ## Commands
 * ``/f``, ``/faction``, ``/fac``: Opens the main menu of FactionMaster
-* ``/f top``: Open the faction ranking
 * ``/f manage``: Opens the faction management interface
 * ``/f sethome <:name>``: Place a home at the player's location
 * ``/f delhome <:name>``: Remove the faction home